CEXT-Dan/PyRx/CONTRIBUTING.md

 ## :book: Code of Conduct

-Be nice Acting like an asshole will not be tolerated.
+Be nice!
+Acting like an asshole will not be tolerated.

 ## :bulb: Asking Questions

-GitHub issues are not the appropriate place to debug your specific project, but should be reserved for filing bugs and feature requests.
-Please open a discussion under the discussion tab
+Please open a discussion under the discussion tab GitHub issues are not the appropriate place to debug your specific project, but should be reserved for filing bugs and feature requests.

 ## :inbox_tray: Opening an Issue